Callidus2000/SecretManagement.NetwrixPasswordSecure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Powershell Module is a wrapper for the API of Fortnet FortiManager.
-Fortnet FortiManager is a solution for managing multiple instances of Fortigate firewalls.
+This Powershell Module is an extension to the [Microsoft Secret Management Module](https://github.com/PowerShell/SecretManagement) for accessing secrets stored within the Netwrix Password Secure Server.
+It is a wrapper for the API which is only accessible by using a C# SDK provided by NetWrix __only to enterprise customers__. __The module is useless if you are no enterprise customer__ (regarding the license modell you are using).

-The API is documented in the [Fortinet Developer Network](https://fndn.fortinet.net/).
+The usage of the SDK is documented in the [Netwrix Helpcenter](https://helpcenter.netwrix.com/) filed under the keyword 'SDK'.
+You have to sideload/copy the SDK *.DLL files to a given location in order to get the module up to work (see [Installation](#installation)).

 ### Built With